 However, there is much more information in the image than we can see at first glance.
 Using the Camera RAW editor, we can eke out more detail in the image and reveal the different tones that are hiding in the data.

 Using the slider, below, you can see the Before/After of these adjustments and see how much more detail there is within the file created by the camera than first appears.
 It’s important to understand that we are already entering into the photographer’s creative interpretation phase in the post-processing of images.
 There are many ways to edit infrared images but in mine, nothing is added and nothing removed, things are only “revealed”.
 The following comparisons show the process by which I’ve arbitrarily chosen to edit my photograph:

 Red/Blue Channel Swapping

 Infrared light really does behave strangely.
-To view something more akin to what our eyes might understand, many infrared photographers perform a trick called “red/blue channel swapping”.
-In a sense this is the same process as printing a photo from a negative in a film camera, but where the process affects tones rather than luminance.
-Arguably it’s a derivation of a process in film photography called “solarisation”.
+To view something more akin to what our eyes might recognise, many infrared photographers perform a trick called “red/blue channel swapping”.
+In a sense this is the same process as printing a photo from a negative in a film camera, except the process affects tones rather than luminance.
 Both versions of the image represent infrared photography but aesthetics are at play: